EBZebra/docs/1.3/source/guide/printingGuide.md

 **TIP: To minimize search time, code should provide as many search parameters as possible**.

 The Bluetooth MAC address consists of six pairs of hexadecimal digits separated by colons.
-If a printer's Bluetooth MAC address is known, it can be specified as a `deviceAddress` using the `options` parameter:

-Sample JavaScript code:
+**Specify the Bluetooth MAC address (if known) as a `deviceAddress` using the `options` parameter**:

 	:::javascript
 	EB.PrinterZebra.searchPrinters({